-I have often wondered at times what hobby I would have taken up if my Dad and yes my Mom hadn’t shown my brothers and I the joy of fishing.
-When I say my Mom, I should explain; I can remember my younger brother and I fishing with our Mom in the three acre pond located near our house.
+I have often wondered at times what hobby I would have taken up if my Dad and yes my Mom hadn’t shown my brothers and me the joy of fishing.
+When I say my Mom, I should explain; I can remember my younger brother and I fishing with our Mom in the three-acre pond located near our house.
 I was six and my brother was four and we love the outdoors especially when it involved fishing.
-My Dad would cut cane poles from the cane break located below the levee of the pond each year for us to fish with.
-By the end of the fall we had broken the tip off of one or sometimes both poles, so we would use Mother’s cane pole to finish the season.
-These were not your ordinary cane poles; they were designed to withstand a heavy catfish and sometime a stocky largemouth bass.
-Dad would use a piece of tape to attach the end of a mono light from the mid section of the pole and wrap it around the pole all the way to the end leaving at least 10 ft. of mono to fish with.
-Tape was wrapped every foot to whole the line in place on the pole.
+My Dad would cut cane poles from the cane break located below the dam of the pond each year for us to fish with.
+By the end of the fall, we had broken the tips off of one or sometimes both poles, so we would use Mother’s cane pole to finish the season.
+These were not your ordinary cane poles; they were designed to withstand a heavy catfish and sometimes a stocky largemouth bass.
+Dad would use a piece of tape to attach the end of a mono light from the midsection of the pole and wrap it around the pole all the way to the end leaving at least 10 ft. of mono to fish with.
+The tape was wrapped every foot to whole the line in place on the pole.
 Dad would tell us that the tape served as the guides, although none were there my brother and I never knew the difference.
 I can still see the green tape on those poles.
-With poles in hand we would follow Mother to the pond at least once a week.
+With poles in hand, we would follow Mother to the pond at least once a week.
 That was the highlight of our week getting to go to the pond and catch bluegill and catfish.
 Our other highlight was getting to go swimming on the weekends with our older brother who worked at my Dad’s sawmill during the week.
 My Dad had bought him a green 52 Ford Sedan, and he would always carry it to the pond on weekends to wash it and get it spic and span for his Saturday night date.
-My brother and I would help him wash the car and then get to go swimming with him afterwards.
+My brother and I would help him wash the car and then get to go swimming with him afterward.
 The pond is where both of us learn to swim before we were seven.